Yamato-Security/hayabusa/README.md

 Hayabusa and Sigma rule authors will determine the risk level of the alert when writing their rules.
 However, the actual risk level will differ between environments.
-You can tune the risk level of the rules by adding them to `./rules/config/level_tuning.txt` and executing `hayabusa.exe --level-tuning` which will update the `level` line in the rule file.
+You can tune the risk level of the rules by adding them to `./rules/config/level_tuning.txt` and executing `hayabusa-1.2.2-win-x64.exe --level-tuning` which will update the `level` line in the rule file.
 Please note that the rule file will be updated directly.

 `./rules/config/level_tuning.txt` sample line: